 We do our finishing close to home and produce on demand in all cases possible, to avoid overproduction.

 Shipping & Handling

-We partnered with DHL Go Green (for Germany), our website is low impact and our bank is green.
+We give preference to DHL Go Green (for Germany), our website is low impact and our bank is green.
 Returns are not free (for the environment and our survival).
 That’s why we provide as much size and fit info as possible.
 You get a perfectly fitting sweater and know what you’re buying, we can lower the amount of returns - pretty good deal, right?